-The reports compilation was preceded by a training of trainer (ToT) workshop gathering central level staff to have a common understanding of the model report content and structure and, to well understand gender statistics concepts, analysis, interpretation, and use.
-The training has indeed been a good opportunity to agree on the methodology to be used for coaching and mentoring Districts' teams in a harmonized manner.
-The ToT was followed by a training workshop with District staff in which participants managed to compile respective Districts profile reports under the supervision and mentorship of the central level staff.
-Each

-District's team had at least one central level staff to support in this regard.
+The reports compilation was preceded by a master ToT training gathering central level staff to have a common understanding of the model report content and structure and, to well understand gender statistics concepts, analysis, interpretation, and use.
+The ToT training has indeed been a good opportunity to agree on the methodology to be used for coaching and mentoring districts' teams in a harmonized manner.
+The master ToT training was followed by a training workshop with district staff in which participants managed to compile respective districts profile reports under the supervision and mentorship of the central level staff.
+Each district's team had at least one central level staff to support in this regard.

-The above-mentioned workshop schedule was divided into three periods: (1) time to learn the theoretical aspects of gender statistics and to understand the content and structure of the district profile report template; (2) time to compile the respective district profile reports based on the report template and reference documents provided to produce a draft report; and (3) time to proofread the compiled draft reports.
-To this end, each district team was allocated time to review and proofread the district profile report produced by another district team to obtain the final drafts.
-Once the final drafts had been produced, the central level team took the time to review the reports again in order to minimize errors as much as possible and produce the final reports for publication.
+The timeframe for the workshop was divided into 3 time periods: (1) The time for learning theoretical aspects of gender statistics and understanding the content and structure of the model district profile report; (2) the time for compiling respective district profile report based on the model report and the reference documents provided to produce a draft report and, (3) the time for proofreading the compiled draft reports.
+For this end, each district team was allocated time to review and proofread the district profile report produced by another district's team to have the final drafts.
+After the production of the final drafts, the central level team took time to review the reports again with the aim of minimizing errors to the largest extent and produce the final reports to be published.

-Figure 1: Administrative map for Rulindo District
+Figure 1: Administrative map for Nyanza District